-Educational products take various forms, including books, PDFs, and ePubs/mobi, available from the Foundation Bookstore.
+Educational products take various forms, including books and CDs available from The IIARF Bookstore.
 As new types of products become available, our project managers will work with you to determine the best medium for your project.
 Long and short, our products cover a variety of topics that provide internal audit practitioners with current information and guidance, and serve as material for college classes.